Cannes Film Festival: Parallel Events

-Juries
+Official juries

-Prior to the beginning of each event, the Festival's board of directors appoints the juries who hold sole responsibility for choosing which films will receive a Cannes award.
+Prior to the beginning of each event, the festival's board of directors appoints the juries who hold sole responsibility for choosing which films will receive a Cannes award.
 Jurors are chosen from a wide range of international artists, based on their body of work and respect from their peers.
-The appointment of the President of the Jury is made following several annual management proposals made in the fall and submitted to the Festival's board of directors for validation.
+The appointment of the president of the jury is made following several annual management proposals made in the fall and submitted to the festival's board of directors for validation.